Waspi women denied compensation for second time

 Women Against State Pension Inequality (Waspi) has long-campaigned for compensation.

-Its chairwoman Angela Madden accused the Government of treating 1950s-born women with “utter contempt”.
+Its chairwoman Angela Madden accused the Government of treating 1950s-born women with “utter contempt”, branding the decision a “disgraceful political choice by a small group of very powerful people who have decided the harm and injustice suffered by millions of ordinary women simply does not matter”.

+“Waspi is taking legal advice and all options remain on the table.
+We stand ready to pursue every avenue in Parliament and in the courts to secure the justice that has been so shamefully denied,” Ms Madden added.

 “To specifically compensate only those women who suffered injustice would require a scheme that could reliably verify the individual circumstances of millions of women.”